Nine essential cybersecurity metrics for the new CISO

 5. Staff with privileged access who are using multi-factor authentication (MFA)

 The higher the better.
-MFA provides that extra level of protection for the particularly sensitive privileged accounts, such as administrators.
+MFA provides that extra level of protection for particularly sensitive privileged accounts, such as administrators.

 6. Average days to crack an enterprise password